About

 Ballad of the Uprooted, installation by Deanna Ledezma, Josh Rios, and Anthony Romero for Re:Working Labor, exhibition curated by Ellen Rothenberg and Daniel Eisenberg, The School of the Art Institute of Chicago Sullivan Galleries, 2019.

-Photograph from Resounding the Archive at Echo Amphitheater, Carson National Forest, Arriba County, New Mexico, mixed media installation, 2019.
-Research on the land grant struggle supported by the Santa Fe Art Institute’s Truth and Reconciliation Residency.
+Photographs from Deanna Ledezma and Josh Rios, Resounding the Archive at Echo Amphitheater, Carson National Forest, Arriba County, New Mexico, mixed-media installation, 2019.
+Research on the land grant struggle supported by the Santa Fe Art Institute’s Truth and Reconciliation Thematic Residency, 2019.